bencao/netlify-plugin-inline-functions-env/README.md

 [![test status](https://github.com/bencao/netlify-plugin-inline-functions-env/workflows/UnitTest/badge.svg)](https://github.com/bencao/netlify-plugin-inline-functions-env/actions)

-Inline process.env.X in netlify functions with netlify build time environment variables.
+Inline build time environment variable values into netlify function code so that it becomes available at runtime.

 ## Why

-When we talk about environment variable values for a netlify function, it is important to understand that there're two possible context.
+When we talk about environment variable values for a netlify function, it is important to understand that there're two possible contexts.

 **Build time**